jsuarezruiz/awesome-xamarin-forms/README.md

 - [NFCForms](https://github.com/poz1/NFCForms): Easily read and write NFC tags in your Xamarin.Forms application.
 - [PayPal](https://github.com/AlejandroRuiz/PayPal.Forms): PayPal Plugin for Xamarin.Forms.
 - [Permissions](https://github.com/jamesmontemagno/PermissionsPlugin): Check and request runtime permissions.
+- [Screenshot](https://github.com/wilsonvargas/ScreenshotPlugin): Get and save screenshot in yours apps for Xamarin and Windows.
 - [Settings](https://github.com/jamesmontemagno/SettingsPlugin): Fully cross platform settings for your application.
 - [Share](https://github.com/jguertl/SharePlugin): Easily share text or open a browser.
 - [SimpleAudioPlayer](https://github.com/adrianstevens/Xamarin-Plugins/tree/master/SimpleAudioPlayer): Plays local files and audio data as a stream.
 This allows you to store audio data in a portable class library and play it on all supported platforms.